d2km/rtypes/README.md

 ## Usage

-The library defines `derive/1` macro and `derive/3` function which can be used to derive a run-time checker for the given type.
-The checker function either returns `true` or throws an exception explaining what went wrong.
+The library defines `derive!/1` macro, `derive!/3` and `derive/3` functions
+which can be used to derive a run-time checker for the given type.
+The validating function returned by "bang" versions either returns `true` or throws an exception explaining what went wrong.
+The function returned by `derive/3` does not throw, returning `true` or `false` and typically is faster than the throwing versions.

-### `derive/1` macro
+### `derive!/1` macro

   ```elixir
   iex> require RTypes